-Two figures stood out for me when creating this table, the extremely high suicide rate of men in Russia, and how China is the only country where the female suicide rate was higher than the males.
+Two figures stood out for me when creating this table, the extremely high suicide rate of men in Russia, and how China is the only country where the female suicide rate was higher than that of males.
 I wonder what the cause of these two outlier statistics is.
 If you have any thoughts about this, let me know in the comments section below.

-If the worldwide suicide figure is 793,000, then that equates to one person every 40 seconds killing themselves (WHO @WHO).
+If the worldwide suicide figure is 793,000, then that equates to one person every 40 seconds killing themselves (WHO).
 When you think of it in that context, that rate of suicides really hits home.
 Just as important, that doesn’t even factor in the many people who try to kill themselves but don’t succeed.

 It also doesn’t factor in the people who think about taking their own lives but don’t act upon said thoughts.
-As reported by Mental Health First Aid (MHFA; @MHFAEngland), among the general population of England, 20.6% of people have experienced suicidal thoughts at some point.
+As reported by Mental Health First Aid (MHFA), among the general population of England, 20.6% of people have experienced suicidal thoughts at some point.
 This is a lot of people living in distress if thoughts of ending their lives have crossed their minds.

-Additionally, according to the reporting of the Mental Health First Aid (MHFA; @MHFAEngland), in England, they found 34.6% of females and 19.3% of males aged 16-24 have had thoughts of suicide in their lifetime.
+Additionally, according to the reporting of the Mental Health First Aid (MHFA), in England, they found 34.6% of females and 19.3% of males aged 16-24 have had thoughts of suicide in their lifetime.
 If women are more likely to have thoughts of suicide, then how come suicide rates are highest amongst men?
 Maybe it balances out if you look at all the age groups together.

-This is partially (because it’s only evidence from one country) supported by the Health Survey for England 2014 who found that only 13% of men were diagnosed with depression in their lifetime, whereas 24% of women were.
+This is partially (because it’s only evidence from one country) supported by the Health Survey for England 2014 which found that only 13% of men were diagnosed with depression in their lifetime, whereas 24% of women were.
 Maybe this could be somewhat explained by the fact that men are less likely to seek help, and thus won’t get a diagnosis of depression.
 If so, that would also help explain why the male suicide rate is greater than the female rate, if women have the highest rates of depression.

 Bipolar Affective Disorder

-As defined by National Alliance on Mental Illness (NAMI; @NAMICommunicate), bipolar disorder – or manic depression as it’s still sometimes known – is a mental health condition that causes dramatic shifts in a person’s mood.
+As defined by National Alliance on Mental Illness (NAMI), bipolar disorder – or manic depression as it’s still sometimes known – is a mental health condition that causes dramatic shifts in a person’s mood.
 Which will also affect their energy and ability to think clearly.
 People with this mental health condition will experience low and high moods (depression and manic, hence the name manic depression).
 These ups and downs aren’t to be confused with the kind that typically affects most people, it’s essentially like comparing apples and oranges.

-Classic, or typically, bipolar consists of both manic and depressive episodes which are separated by periods of normal mood (WHO – @WHO).
-Atypical bipolar on the other hand is characterised by mixed states, rapid cycling, and not fully recovering between episodes (Psychiatric Times – @PsychTimes).
+Classic bipolar comprises both manic and depressive episodes which are separated by periods of normal mood (WHO).
+Atypical bipolar on the other hand is characterised by mixed states, rapid cycling, and not fully recovering between episodes (Psychiatric Times).

-Worldwide, Our World in Data (@OurWorldInData) estimates that 46 million people suffered from bipolar disorder in 2017.
-However, the WHO (@WHO) estimated that around 60 million people worldwide suffer from this mental health condition in 2018.
+Worldwide, Our World in Data estimates that 46 million people suffered from bipolar disorder in 2017.
+However, the WHO estimated that around 60 million people worldwide suffer from this mental health condition in 2018.

-The gender divide for this mental health condition is fairly even (National Alliance on Mental Illness–NAMI; @NAMICommunicate), with 52% being male and 48% being female (Our World in Data).
-This is particularly supported (again, just one countries figures) by the National Institute of Mental Health (NIMH; @NIMHgov) who found that in the US, the male frequency for bipolar disorder was 2.9% and for females was 2.8%.
+The gender divide for this mental health condition is fairly even (National Alliance on Mental Illness–NAMI), with 52% being male and 48% being female (Our World in Data).
+This is particularly supported (again, just one country’s figures) by the National Institute of Mental Health (NIMH) which found that in the US, the male frequency for bipolar disorder was 2.9% and for females was 2.8%.

 For the purpose of this post, I’ll be looking at anxiety in a more general term.
-According to the National Alliance on Mental Illness (NAMI; @NAMICommunicate), anxiety disorders are a group of related conditions, but each form of anxiety has its own unique set of symptoms.
+According to the National Alliance on Mental Illness (NAMI), anxiety disorders are a group of related conditions, but each form of anxiety has its own unique set of symptoms.
 They go on to say that all of them have one thing in common: persistent and excessive fear/worry in situations that are not threatening.

 A lot of the symptoms of anxiety disorders aren’t pleasant.
-For example, you can feel light-headed and/or dizzy (Mind); feel on edge and restless (Bank Workers Charity – @BWCharity); have a sense of dread (NHS – @NHSuk); frequent urination or diarrhoea (National Alliance on Mental Illness – NAMI; @NAMICommunicate); irregular heartbeat (Mind); sweating (Bank Workers Charity – @BWCharity); sleep disturbances (Healthline – @Healthline); and headaches (Mental Health Foundation – @mentalhealth).
+For example, you can feel light-headed and/or dizzy (Mind); feel on edge and restless (Bank Workers Charity); have a sense of dread (NHS); frequent urination or diarrhoea (National Alliance on Mental Illness – NAMI); irregular heartbeat (Mind); sweating (Bank Workers Charity); sleep disturbances (Healthline); and headaches (Mental Health Foundation).

 However, much like depression, which can affect anyone from anywhere in the world, women are more likely to suffer from the disorder.
-The Mental Health First Aid (MHFA; @MHFAEngland) stated that women were twice as likely as men to be diagnosed with anxiety in England.
-A similar finding by the people at Our World in Data (@OurWorldInData) also found that 63% of anxiety sufferers were women worldwide.
+The Mental Health First Aid (MHFA) stated that women were twice as likely as men to be diagnosed with anxiety in England.
+A similar finding by the people at Our World in Data also found that 63% of anxiety sufferers were women worldwide.
 That equates to 179 million women and 105 million men.